alaukiknpant/FacebookInfer/README.md

     return this;
 }
 ```
-We implemented the above solution because the method `init()` has the synchronized modifiers "lock" in it.
+We implemented the above solution because the method `init()` is synchronized around the object called "lock".
+Recall that this definiton of lock is as follows:

+                                            ```private final Object lock = new Object();```

 To avoid data race, we need to use insert "synchronized (lock)" around the if-statement with `supportsTextAttributes()` where it is currently missing.
 In this way, we use the same lock for all read and write access of `this.boldOn`.
 Hence the reading and writing the variable must occur in a mutually-exclusive manner, and the issue regarding this data race is resolved.

 ___